moov-io/wire/README.md

 ## Project Status

-Moov WIRE is under active development and should not currently be used for production.
+Moov WIRE is under active development and in production for multiple companies.
 Please star the project if you are interested in its progress.

 ## Usage